Implementation

 # 3. TODO check (Zero TODOs policy)

-xargs rg "TODO|FIXME|HACK"
+git diff --name-only | xargs rg "TODO|FIXME|HACK"

 # Result: No matches (exit code 1 from rg)

-# 4. Syntax validation (language-specific)
+# 4. Syntax/lint validation (language-specific)

 <Custom checks as specified>